garden-of-delete/trade-snake/README.md

 1. Start the redis/node/flask node.
 Run `~/trade_snake/redis-config/redis-static-data-load.py` to load the eve online static data.
 2. Start the pulsar nodes and run pulsar services (Zookeeper nodes -> Bookie Nodes -> Broker Nodes).
 3. Start the market producer node.
 Run `~trade_snake/trade-snake-scripts/eve-market-producer.py` to start pulling orders from Eve Online.
 4. Start Flask and React the servers as described in the final step of the "Node + React" and "Flask" sections above.

-# Future
-I would like to explore better algorithms for trade identification that take advantage of Trade Snake's distributed archetecture.
-If that algorithm relies on trees, even better (gotta stick with the metaphor).

-This is an enterprise archetecture, and I would like to